MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Hypertension, diabetes, and other chronic conditions that are important to patients have care that is continuously improving in the context of the five-star system.
 The measures not only create better care for the patients, they serve as a strong motivation and extremely useful management tool for the people running care systems because they create a context for actual functional care improvement and they give teams of caregivers aligned momentum and support in those areas.

 The five-star alignments improve both the process of care and the culture of care in those care sites.
-That quality expectation and care outcome specification approach is an extremely valuable purchasing tool for care and there has been good evidence from a couple of studies that the spillover benefits from that better care often extends beyond the Medicare Advantage patients to the other patients in those care settings.
+That quality expectation and care outcome specification approach is an extremely valuable purchasing tool for care and we know that the spillover benefits from that better care functionally extends beyond the Medicare Advantage patients to the other patients in those care settings.

-Many care sites use the star program as a motivational tool, and it is common when the care teams achieve or renew a high star rating to use that information to create celebrations within the care teams.
+Many care sites use the star quality program as a motivational tool, and it is common when the care teams achieve or renew a high star rating for the people who run those care sites to use that information to create celebrations within the care teams.
 Care teams that become four- and five-star plans tend to have celebrations and recognition moments and events for their achievements — and that is obviously good for morale and for patient care and service experiences in those sites.

-It’s also a good and positive thing for our caregivers to have that awareness that our government and our congress wants care to be very good and also wants care to improve.
+It’s also a good, appropriate, legitimate, and positive thing for our caregivers to have that awareness that our government and our congress wants care to be very good and also wants care to improve — and is willing to pay to make that happen.
 It says good and positive things about the care culture of our country and about the leadership of our country that the five-star program exists and does what it does to improve care and to reward the caregivers who make care better.

 By contrast, traditional standard fee-for-service Medicare does not do quality for care.